auth0/auth0-spring-security-api/README.md

 }
 ```

-> If you need further customization use the `JwtWebSecurityConfigurer` signatures that accept a `JwtAuthenticationProvider`. e.g. A leeway for the JWT verification step can be specified this way.
+> If you need further customization (like a leeway for JWT verification) use the `JwtWebSecurityConfigurer` signatures which accept a `JwtAuthenticationProvider`. e.g. A leeway for the JWT verification step can be specified this way.

 Then using Spring Security `HttpSecurity` you can specify which paths requires authentication